ncsa/puppet-profile_webserver_old/REFERENCE.md

 ### <a name="profile_webserver_oldoidc"></a>`profile_webserver_old::oidc`

-Install and configure OpenID Connect module for httpd
+Optional install and configure OpenID Connect module for httpd

 #### Examples